gruntwork-corp/graph-api-least-privilege-manager/README.md

 In our implementation, we have the following custom roles:

-- `Group.Read`: This role allows the application to get group information and list group members for authenticated principals.
+- `Group.Read`: This role allows the authenticated principal to get group information and list group members for any group.
-- `Group.ReadWriteControl.OwnedBy`: This role allows the application to:
+- `Group.ReadWriteControl.OwnedBy`: This role allows the authenticated principal to:
   - create groups.
   - update and delete groups where the authenticated principal is the owner.
-- `Group.ReadWriteMember.OwnedBy`: This role allows the application to add or remove members to/from groups where the authenticated principal is the owner.
+- `Group.ReadWriteMember.OwnedBy`: This role allows the authenticated principal to add or remove members to/from groups where the principal is the owner.
-- `Group.ReadWriteOwner.OwnedBy`: This role allows the application to add or remove owners to/from groups where the authenticated principal is the owner.
+- `Group.ReadWriteOwner.OwnedBy`: This role allows the authenticated principal to add or remove owners to/from groups where the principal is the owner.
-- `Group.ReadWrite.OwnedBy`: This role allows the application to perform all actions listed above on groups where the authenticated principal is the owner.
+- `Group.ReadWrite.OwnedBy`: This role allows the authenticated principal to perform all actions listed above on groups where the principal is the owner.

-When a group is created, the authenticated principal is automatically added as an owner.
-Only an owner can update or delete a group, add or remove members, and add or remove other owners. \
+When a group is created, the authenticated principal performing the create action is automatically added as a group owner (leaving no groups orphant). \
+Only an owner can, conditionally on role assignement, update or delete a group, add or remove members, and add or remove other owners. \
 This ensures that a user or service principal can only manage the groups they own, adhering to the least privilege principle.

 ![preview](./docs/architecture.drawio.svg)